Skip to content

 Check Your Eligibility

-Secure & HIPAA compliant
+Secure & HIPAA Compliant

-Trusted by
+• Trusted by patients

-Caring For a Parent and FMLA
+Caring For a Parent and FMLA Everything You Need to Know

 Under the Family and Medical Leave Act, eligible employees are entitled to up to 12 weeks of job-protected, unpaid leave per year to care for a parent with a serious health condition.
 FMLA defines "parent" as a biological, adoptive, step, or foster parent, or any person who stood in loco parentis to the employee when the employee was a child.
 This means a grandparent, aunt, uncle, or other individual who raised you may qualify, even without a biological or legal relationship.